metrics-rs/metrics/README.md

 To everyone else that we haven't had the pleasure of interacting with: we're always looking for thoughts on how to make `metrics` better, or users with interesting use cases.
 Of course, we're also happy to accept code contributions for outstanding feature requests directly. 😀

 We'd love to chat about any of the above, or anything else related to metrics.
-Don't hesitate to file an issue on the repository, or come and chat with us over on [Discord](https://discord.gg/eTwKyY9).
+Don't hesitate to file an issue on the repository, or come and chat with us over on [Discord][discord_invite].

 [metrics]: https://github.com/metrics-rs/metrics/tree/main/metrics
 [metrics-tracing-context]: https://github.com/metrics-rs/metrics/tree/main/metrics-tracing-context